TYPO3-Documentation/TYPO3CMS-Guide-ContentAndMarketing/Documentation/Content/CommunityNewsPublishingPipeline.rst

 The pipeline has eight stages (aka. swim lanes):

 .. _t3o-pipeline-stages-content-requests:
+.. _community-news-pipeline-stages-content-requests:

 Content requests
 ----------------

-New content requests submitted through the `Content Request Form <https://typo3.org/community/teams/communication-coordination/content-request>`__ land in this swim lane.
+New content requests submitted through the `Content Request Form <https://typo3.community/contribute/teams-committees/marketing/content/request>`__ land in this swim lane.

-Cards in this swim lane are unprocessed by the `TYPO3 Content Group <https://typo3.org/community/teams/content>`__.
+Cards in this swim lane are unprocessed by the `TYPO3 Content Group <https://typo3.community/contribute/teams-committees/marketing/content>`__.

 .. _t3o-pipeline-stages-in-progress:
+.. _community-news-pipeline-stages-in-progress:

 Content in progress
 -------------------